TBC Guide for Shaman Tank Spec “Warden”

 Resilience rating reduces your chance to be critically hit.

-Expertise rating reduces your chance to be dodged and parried by enemy character.
+Expertise rating reduces your enemies' chance to dodge and parry your attacks.

 Your most efficient way of leveling is using 1h+shield.
 Make sure RB is applied to weapon, LS is up.
 Pull with LB, then use Flame shock and just attack with your weapon.
 Heal yourself when needed.
 Conserving mana is very important for faster leveling due to reducing downtime.
 At lvl 20 you will get access to Ghost wolf, which will greatly increase your mobility.